bmsitech/qmcorenode-api/README.md

 node ./samples/dosereport.js -h
 ```

-> NOTE for Customers: The "demo" account on the server may be disabled (Error 401).
+> Note for customers: The "demo" account on the server may be disabled (Error 401).
 Please
 > contact us if you want to enable an account for testing.